tanyuqian/redco/examples/classification_regression/README.md

 This example implements classification/regression with Redco.
 It supports
-* assigning a dataset from [datasets](https://github.com/huggingface/datasets) for customize
+* assigning a dataset from [datasets](https://github.com/huggingface/datasets) or customizing by yourself
 * assigning a classfication model from [transformers](https://github.com/huggingface/transformers)
 * multi-host running